 Material:

-One commonly used class of stimuli to investigate attentional processing of emotions consists of faces with emotional expressions due to their ecological validity and ease of use.
+Due to their ecological validity and ease of use, a commonly used class of stimuli to investigate attentional processing of emotions consists of faces with emotional expressions.
 We utilise the Chicago Face Database (CFD) which provides standardised and high-quality images (Ma et al., 2015).
-The norming data which includes subjective ratings from a large sample of participants allowed us to exclude individuals that were not Caucasian and were rated as looking too unusual, too afraid or too surprised even in a neutral facial expression (i.e. ratings being three standard deviations from the mean).
-In summary, our stimuli set is composed of four different emotional faces categories; fearful male (N = 29, 11.98%), neutral male (N=91, 37.60%), fearful female (N=36, 14.88%), neutral female (N=86, 35.54%) for a total of 242 images.
+We already used the associated norming data which includes subjective ratings from a large sample of participants to exclude faces that were not Caucasian and were rated as looking too unusual, too afraid or too surprised even in a neutral facial expression (i.e. ratings being three standard deviations from the mean).
+In summary, our stimuli set is composed of four different emotional faces categories; fearful males (N = 29, 11.98%), neutral males (N=91, 37.60%), fearful females (N=36, 14.88%), neutral females (N=86, 35.54%) for a total of 242 images.

 Experimental design:

-Participants are asked to search a target embedded in a stream of 13 non-critical distractors and one critical distractor each displayed in the center of the screen for 70 ms with no interstimulus interval.
+At each RSVP trial, participants are asked to attend to a target embedded in a stream of 13 non-critical distractors and one critical distractor, each displayed in the center of the screen for 70 ms with no interstimulus interval.
 The critical distractor is presented either 1 image apart (lag 2, 140 ms) or 3 images apart (lag 4, 280 ms) before the target and each consist of an intact face (i.e. not scrambled).
 In contrast, the non-critical distractors are faces scrambled into 16 (4 x 4) randomly positioned squares.
+At the end of the RSVP trial, participants are asked to report on the target’s gender as quickly and accurately as possible (correct answers enter the final bonus they receive, see below).
+Then, there is a blank inter-trial interval of 2000 ms before the start of the next trial.

 The emotional nature of each stimulus is dependent on the condition.
-In the detrimental condition (DC), the distractors are fearful faces with a neutral target as we hypothesize that an emotional distractor would impact the detection of the non-emotional target according to the Emotional Attentional Blink (EAB, McHugo et al., 2013).
-In contrast, the distractors are neutral faces with a fearful target in the beneficial condition (BC) as we hypothesize that the saliency of the emotional target will help its detection.
-In the control condition (CC), the emotional valence of the distractor and target are congruent such as they were either both fearful or both neutral.
+In the detrimental condition (DC), the distractors are fearful faces with a neutral target as emotional distractors impact the detection of the non-emotional targets according to the Emotional Attentional Blink (EAB, McHugo et al., 2013).
+In the beneficial condition (BC), the distractors are neutral faces and the target is a fearful face (whose saliency will help its detection).
+In the control condition (CC), the emotional valence of the distractor and target are identical (50% both fearful and 50% both neutral).

-In order to allow the participant to utilise (or not) the emotional meaning of the stimuli, we clearly instruct them when they are completing either a beneficial or a detrimental block.
-They are informed that fearful faces will easily grab their attention and that this will help them get the right answer during the BC but not in the DC during which the fearful faces will mislead them.
-This information, depicted by a green schematic fearful face for the BC and a red one for the DC, is given at the beginning of each block and remains during the entirety of the experiment in the top-right corner to avoid working-memory overload.
-The CC trials are randomly integrated into the DC or BC such that there is an even number of trials in each condition.
+Before the start of each session, participants are remembered that fearful faces easily grab their attention and that this will either help or mislead them, depending on the condition they are in.
+At the start of each RSVP trial, participants are fully informed about the condition and about the reward at stake.
+Note: The CC trials are transparent to the participants, because they are randomly integrated into the DC or BC such that there is an even number of trials in each condition.

-At the end of the RSVP, the participants are asked to report on the target’s gender.
-The design is such that the target is 50% of the time a male or a female and the gender of the critical distractor determines the prompted question.
+By design, the target is 50% of the time a male or a female.
+But the question the participant is asked regarding the target’s gender depends upon the critical distractor.
 If the distractor is a female, then the participants are asked if “Was there at least one male?” and if it is a male then they are prompted with “Was there at least one female?”.
 The participants are asked to reply “Yes” or "No” as quickly and as accurately as possible by either pressing the key “Y” or “N” respectively.
-There was then a blank inter-trial interval of 2000 ms before the start of the next trial.